Ask - /faq/913/Go back a step

 HECS-HELP allows eligible students in Commonwealth Supported Places to defer their student contribution amounts to a loan that is repaid through the taxation system.
 The amount that you can borrow under HELP has a limit set by the government.

 Australian citizens, permanent humanitarian visa holders and NZ citizens who meet the government criteria are eligible for HECS-HELP.

 In order to defer student contributions via HECS-HELP, you must complete and submit a Request for Commonwealth Support and HECS-HELP form providing your tax file number.
-This request must be submitted via my.unimelb prior to their enrolled subject census dates.
+This request must be submitted via my.unimelb prior to your enrolled subject census dates.

 To access the Request for Commonwealth Support and HECS-HELP form:

 - Log into my.unimelb